 Maryland's Scenic Byways

-Follow along one of Maryland's 18 scenic byways, and embrace the diverse landscapes filled with beauty, history and culture.
-Carefully mapped driving routes and themed tours take you through mountain passes once traveled by American pioneers onboard Conestoga wagons; they incorporate some of the most interesting neighborhoods bordering Washington D.C.; they wind along country toads in Southern Maryland; and they urge you to make new discoveries on the peaceful shores of the Chesapeake Bay.
-Take advantage of the endless activities found everywhere you go - from fishing, hiking, boating and biking to antiquing, touring a winery or seeing a show, and you're never far from incredible dining experiences.
+Follow Maryland's 18 scenic byways to embrace diverse landscapes filled with beauty, history and culture.
+Carefully mapped themed driving routes take you through mountain passes once traveled by American pioneers onboard Conestoga wagons; incorporate vibrant neighborhoods bordering Washington D.C.; wind along country roads in Southern Maryland; introduce you to Maryland’s epic horse heritage, with Baltimore’s Preakness Stakes being one of our “crown jewels”; and urge you to discover quintessential Chesapeake Bay towns on the Eastern Shore.
+Take advantage of the endless activities found everywhere - from fishing, hiking, boating and biking to antiquing, sipping craft spirits, seeing a show, or dining on incredible Maryland cuisine.

 Taste of Maryland

 Indulge in Maryland's many culinary treasures.
 From authentic Chesapeake Bay cuisine and seafood festivals, to some of the region's best new chefs, eateries, breweries and wineries, experience our mouth-watering culinary scene.
-Quench your thirst at a cozy brewpub and quality microbrewery; escape to the rolling hills and picturesque vineyards along Maryland's wine trails; dip into tasty fun on Maryland's Ice Cream Trail; and tantalize your taste buds with a bite of Smith Island Cake, Maryland's official state dessert.
+Quench your thirst at a cozy brewpub and quality microbrewery; escape to the rolling hills and picturesque vineyards along Maryland's wine trails; or discover Maryland’s famed rye whisky heritage at one of our craft distillers.
+Dip into sweet frozen fun on Maryland's Best Ice Cream Trail; tantalize your taste buds with layers of scrumptious Smith Island Cake, Maryland's official state dessert since 2008; and savor the bounty of the Chesapeake Bay on the Maryland Crab & Oyster Trail.
 Let Maryland charm your appetite with its unique local flavors and innovative award-winning culinary delights.